RBMayberry/BerryWave-EDI-API/README.md

 By default, the application listens on port 8080.
 To use a different port, edit configuration.properties.

-*We can now start the application on Mac without command line!
-Probably could Windows too.*

 Start the application with:

 `java -jar berrywave.playground-1.0.0.jar`